 WeTrade Group Inc. Reports Third Quarter 2020 Unaudited Financial Results

 BEIJING, Dec.
-2, 2020 /PRNewswire/ -- WeTrade Group Inc. ("Wetrade" or the "Company") (OTC: WTEG), an emerging growth company engaged in the business of providing technical services and solutions via its membership-based social e-commerce platform, today reports its unaudited financial results for the third quarter ended September 30, 2020.
+2, 2020 /PRNewswire/ -- WeTrade Group Inc. ("Wetrade" or the "Company") (US: WTEG), an emerging growth company engaged in the business of providing technical services and solutions via its membership-based social e-commerce platform, today reports its unaudited financial results for the third quarter ended September 30, 2020.

 Mr. Pijun Liu, Chief Executive Officer of Wetrade, commented, "We are very pleased to report our markets and businesses continue to prove resilient in the face of a challenging macro-environment of COVID-19.
 Our third quarter results were above our expectations across the group from the top line to the bottom line.
 Revenue and net income were recorded $2.01 million and $0.74 million respectively.
 Our Q3 gross margin reached 78.7%, proving our strong profitability."